3CloudSolutions/asd-oss-blogs/appinsights-inprocess-agent-sample/README.md

 # Final Thoughts

-Detailed information on the [Java In-Process Agent](https://learn.microsoft.com/en-us/azure/azure-monitor/app/java-in-process-agent) from Microsoft is found on their website, and to download the source code, visit our GitHub site.
+Detailed information on the [Java In-Process Agent](https://learn.microsoft.com/en-us/azure/azure-monitor/app/java-in-process-agent) from Microsoft is found on their website, and to download the source code, visit [3Cloud Solutions GitHub](https://github.com/3CloudSolutions/asd-oss-blogs).